17 km from Vienna. From Vienna use the Südautobahn to Brun, then A21 towards Salzburg. Exit Gießhübel.

 |31-MAY-2004||five visitors die in boat accident.|

-The mine was closed in 1912.
+The mine was closed in 1912, after the mine was flooded.
 In 1932 cave explorers discovered a fantastic natural monument which had developed in the abandoned mine.
+The 6,200 m² lake is the biggest underground lake in Europe.
 Soon workers started to build safe paths to the subterranean lake and install electric light.
 Finally, boat excursions into the former mine became a tourist attraction.

 By the end of World War II, water was pumped out of the grotto and the cave was used as an underground factory by the Nazis.
 2,000 people, many of them forced labourers, had to build parts for the Heinkel HE 162 aircraft, the first jet fighter of the world.
 The Red Army destroyed the factory at the end of the war.
 After the war it took some years to restore the mine and reopen it to the public.